Final drawing: “Tiffany.” 14” x 22”. Pencil on paper.

 A big thanks to Kam for continuing to push me beyond my self-imposed limits, and I hope Tiffany loves her new piece of artwork.

-no prints are
+Prints: unfortunately, no prints are available for this piece.

 Putting down the first layer of the background.
 Since much of the background is a subtle transition from dark to light, I use soft strokes which allow me to better control the values as I build up layers.